How The Length Of A Blog Post Impacts How Successful The Page Ranks With SEO

 Here is everything you need to know about how your blog post length matters in your SEO strategy and tips to use it to your advantage.

-Why is Post Length Important?
+Why is The Length Of A Blog Post Important?

 Content can be divided into two major categories on the basis of length – long form and short form.
 Long form blogs have an average word count ranging from 2,000 words to 2,500 words.